FODMAPs are a group of fermentable carbohydrates.

 FODMAP stands for Fermentable Oligo-, Di-, Mono-saccharides and Polyols (1).

 These terms are the scientific names given to groups of carbs that may cause digestive issues for some people.

 FODMAPs typically consist of short chains of sugars linked together and they are not completely absorbed by your body.

 These two key characteristics are why some people are sensitive to them (2).

 - Oligosaccharides: Carbs in this group include fructans (fructo-oligosaccarides and inulin) and galacto-oligosaccharides.
 Key dietary sources include wheat, rye, various fruits and vegetables, pulses and legumes.

-- Disaccharides: Lactose is the main carb in this group.
+- Disaccharides: Lactose is the main FODMAP in this group.
 Key dietary sources include milk, yogurt and soft cheese.

-- Monosaccharides: Fructose is the main carb in this group.
+- Monosaccharides: Fructose is the main FODMAP in this group.
 Key dietary sources include various fruit, honey and agave nectar.